couchbase/tlm/README.markdown

 a few modifications you can make to make your life easier and speed up your compile-edit-debug cycle.

-Use a non-optimised (Debug) build.
+Use a non-optimised build type - e.g. DebugOptimized.
 This is around 2x faster to compile, and also improves debuggability over the default _RelWithDebInfo_ build type.
 Note it does produce slower code, so this isn't suitable if you're doing any performance measuremnts.

 Another tip would be to put the following in your `~/.profile` file: